 We have seen some of our neighbors attempt to encroach on parts of our slice of paradise, seemingly careless of our sovereignty, totally disrespecting us!
 Guatemala especially, invading our sovereignty and removing our flag, from inside our borders!
 We have seen the Jewel put on a watchlist by the most powerful nation on earth, mindlessly unaware of her own shortcomings.
-We have seen the disintegration of a disloyal crumbling opposition, embarrassing itself into irrelevancy, with no one to throw it a lifeline!
+We have seen the disintegration of a disloyal crumbling opposition, and embarrassing itself into irrelevancy, with no one to throw it a lifeline!
 We have seen criminals become more aggressive in their zeal to get something for nothing.
 We have seen a police force that sometimes seems insensitive to the plight, to the fears of the citizens of this still innocent land!
 We have seen our porous borders infiltrated by "men of grosser blood," who would take advantage of our innocence!

-stand, hopefully still the masters of our to a very aggressive press, that will leave no stone unturned!
-To root out they rear their ugly heads.
-The Fourth say goodbye to the old year, and welcome in the new, with hopes and becoming reality.
-We have seen the Jewel slowly transforming itself into a more mature member of the environment through unconscionable accustomed to!
-We have stymied his while at the same time giving us hope that things can get better!
-They haven't effective, thanks to the freedom that it is afforded by its citizens and successive governments!
+We have seen it all, yet here we stand, hopefully still the masters of our fate, of our destiny, thanks in large part to a very aggressive press, that will leave no stone unturned!
+To root out corruption and abuse of power when they rear their ugly heads.
+The Fourth Estate in Belize is very aggressive and effective, thanks to the freedom that it is afforded by its citizens and successive governments!
 I am so proud of the fact that they speak truth to power, unbowed, unapologetic.
 They call a spade a spade, no special operations here!
 They deal in reality.